- Xbox 360

 Before we go further I must warn you, that this comes from

 Before that I approached the same leveling as I did in first game: lots of strength and relying on heavy two-handed weapon (I bouth Pursuer's Ultra Greatsword).
 That was halfway through the game if you're wondering.
 I already killed Old Iron King, did both Belfrys, and made it through the Warf, Forest and Bastille.
 I even finished Grave of Saints.
 Anyway, it was a pure-melee character.
-And I encountered those flaming lizards, you know them, if you finished the game.
-It doesn't matter if you know them, if you didn't.
-They were hard for me.
+And I encountered those flaming lizards, you know them, probably, if you finished the game.
+They were hard on me.
 Like really hard.
 I did little to none damage to them, but a few tries and that rolling around did the trick: I killed the first one, and then the second one.
 Third one stomped me.
 The narrow passage, the death-bringing fire spits, the horros, the wrong time to drink Estus.
 You know how this happens.
 The whole way back from the bonfire I hoped that they are treated like mini-bosses, and don't respawn.
 They did.
 I realized that either I can spend another hour trying to beat what seems like the hardest challenge I met in the game or I can visit them later.
-Some poison-arrows, some ranged stuff, which I was lucking.
+Some poison-arrows, some ranged stuff, which I was lacking.
 And that's where things got interesting.
 Rather than finishing later there is third option in sequel, one which original lacked.
 You can just redistribute your spents souls.
 And my inventory was crawling with all kind of stuff suitable for caster.
 And in a thirty minutes I was newly-born battle-cleric.

 That sweet feeling of smartly overcoming the problem is good enough for me.
 It may be not as challenging in terms of perfect reaction, precise directional control and ability to automate sequences of same movements, but it doesn't matter for me.
 What I like in metroidvanias is that little hidden secrets left by developers.
 And in that sense Dark Souls is a proud member of the genre.
 Hidden walls, locked doors, smart usage of enemy attacks for opening new passageway, vulnerabilities of certain enemys — and most of those things not only present you with another glimpse of actually rich lore but make you more powerful or capable with dealing with some problem.
 And that's it, you just have to think and look for clues.